 When we write programs to process other programs, we see quickly why knowing how to write recursive programs is so important: Programming language specifications are almost always highly inductive!

 As we learned last time, if a program feature is static, then its value can be determined by looking at the text of a program.
 A person can look at the code, of course, but what about another program?
 The text of a program is data, so we ought to be able to give the text as input to another program that determines the value of a static feature.
 This is just what compilers, type checkers, IDEs, and all sorts of other programming tools do: examine a program to extract its static features.

-Let's write our second program that takes another program as input. [ Second? ].
+Let's write another program that takes a program as input.
 The input program will be written in the little language we saw last time:

 <exp> ::= <varref> | (lambda (<var>) <exp>) | (<exp> <exp>)

-Does a given variable reference var occur bound in an expression exp from our little language?
+Does a given variable reference var occur bound in expression exp from our little language?

 Writing this function will help us in at least three ways:

 Last time, we learned the terms occurs bound and occurs free.
-A variable "is bound" or "occurs bound" in an expression from our little language if it refers to the formal parameter in the expression.
-A variable reference "is free" or "occurs free" in an expression if it is not bound.
+A variable "is bound" or "occurs bound" in an expression from our little language if it refers to the formal parameter in an expression that contains it.
+A variable reference "is free" or "occurs free" in an expression if it occurs but is not bound.

 To write code that implements these definitions, though, we need more formal definitions of occurs free and occurs bound.
 Because our language definition is inductive, we can give these terms inductive definitions, too.